 Once a full disclosure has been made (and energy is not being spent on keeping secrets and/or trying to dig them up), the partners can negotiate a plan for moving forward in integrity — whether separately or apart.

-Persistent betrayals may indicate an underlying sex and love addiction.
-Your partner is not going to be able to give up cheating on his own just as an alcoholic cannot give up drinking without the support of a 12-step program.
-Your therapist will be able to recommend support groups in your area or you can find meetings listed online.
+Persistent betrayals may indicate underlying sex and love addiction.
+Your partner is not going to be able to give up cheating on his own, just as an alcoholic cannot give up drinking without the support of a 12-step program.
+Your therapist will be able to recommend support groups in your area, or you can find meetings listed online.

 What You Need To Do After Someone Has Cheated On You